oomlout/oomlout_oomp_builder/navigation/hardware/bearing/6300_series/6318_size/90_mm_id_190_mm_od_43_mm_depth/part/readme.md

-# Hardware Bearing 6300 Series 6318 Size 90 Mm Id 190 Mm Od 43 Mm Depth
+# Hardware Bearing 6300 Series 6318 Size 90 mm Id 190 mm Od 43 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base